headfirstpython/third/README.md

-## third - The support material for the 3rd Edition of Head First Python
+## third - The support material for the 3rd Edition of Head First Python.